-This early aerial view (from about 1905) of Ellsworth was taken from the Lutheran Church belfry.
+This early aerial view of Ellsworth (from about 1905) was taken from the Lutheran Church belfry.
 The image faces southeast.
 The large church to the left is the Methodist Episcopal Church, recently the site of Roger Abell's home.
-Just visible on the right is the Congregational Church, which is currently known as the Ellsworth United Methodidst Church.
+Just visible on the right is the Congregational Church, which is currently known as the Ellsworth United Methodist Church.

-Church of Ellsworth was built in 1883.
+Episcopal Church of Ellsworth was built in 1883.
 The land was purchased from the Western Town Lot Company by the trustees on July 14, 1883.
-The

 July 14, 1883.
 The church building was located on the northwest